-This app is very specific to a checklist approach and the panel components.
-Therefore, it is different from other applications like X-plane.
-The focus of this app, in this research, includes a didactical explanation for each instrument.
-The Cessna 150 Starting Engine checklist [24] used can be seen in Figure 7.
+This app is very specific to a checklist approach and the panel components, which makes it different to other applications such as X-plane.
+The focus of our app includes a didactical explanation for each instrument.
+The Cessna 150 starting engine checklist [24] was used here, as shown in Figure 7.

 Enhanced proof of concept

-Greater interaction with the user was pursued at this point, where the same checklist was presented, and the user had to perform the movements of the lower control panel.
+At this point, greater interaction with the user was pursued, with the same checklist presented and the user asked to perform the movements of the lower control panel.

 It will only be possible to start the aircraft (start the engine) in this AR simulation if all the buttons have been executed with the correct movement and in the correct order.
-At the end of this step, the engine is started, and the respective audio confirms the complete verification of the checklist in addition to a message.
-In discussions with those involved, it was understood that these features would bring gamification to this app, as the pilot feels challenged “to hit" the movements and finish the checklist perfectly, and as a reward, the engine will start.
-This stage is still under development, but its concept and technologies have already been finalized.
+At the end of this step, the engine is started, and the audio will confirm the complete verification of the checklist in addition to a message.
+Following discussions with all those involved, it was understood that these features would bring gamification to the app, as the pilot feels challenged ‘to hit’ the movements and finish the checklist perfectly, and as a reward, the engine will start.
+This stage is still under development, but its concept and technologies have already been finalised.

-Flight instructors, pilots, and students were involved in this experiment.
+Flight instructors, pilots and students were involved in this experiment.

 The experience

-The prototype was tested with students, pilots, and instructors (Fig. 8 and Fig. 9).
-The experience involved some steps:
+The prototype was tested by students, pilots and instructors.
+The experience involved the following steps:

-Explain the objectives of the study;
+Explaining the objectives of the study;

-Fill out participant consent;
+Obtaining the participants’ consent;

-Read the orientation about how to use the app;
+Reading the orientation on how to use the app;

-Use the app in front of a banner as a marker for the augmented reality.
-User should be standing or seated and can move in front of the panel;
+Using the app in front of a banner as a marker for the AR.
+The user can be standing or seated and can move in front of the panel;

-Use the app with a Banner Marker in an A0 size and with a little marker printed in half of an A4 page.
-In the first case, the user can see the AR panel in a full-scaled (life-size).
-In the second case, the user can move the little marker using his hands and manipulate the panel position so that he can visualize it comfortably;
+Using the app with a banner marker in A0 size and with a little marker printed on half an A4 page.
+In the first case, the user can see the AR panel in full scale (life-size).
+In the second case, the user can move the little marker using their hands and manipulate the panel position so that it can be visualised comfortably;

-Fill out a questionnaire to reflect and share their points of view
+Filling out a questionnaire for reflection and sharing points of view